The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Crystallinity and Pressure

+In this section, the pressure and bond-orientational order parameter are considered.
+Figure~\ref{fig:press}a compares the $n_{\bar{q}} = 5.5$ curve and the behavior of the traditional Steinhardt order parameter $\psi_{6}$.
+Smoothing and interpolation had to be applied to achieve the surface plot, see the ESI~\cite{ESI} for details.
+The literature provides reasonable average values for $\psi_{6}$~\cite{tamborini2015correlation}, which the data in Fig.~\ref{fig:press}a adheres to.
+However, to the best of my knowledge, clear dividing values for fluid and (locally) crystalline configurations, as are available for 3D, are lacking.
+Here, I assume that $\psi_{6} \approx 0.54$ is a good divide for when crystalization occurs, based on the $\phi$ values for which a monodisperse system is known to crystallize.
+This gives agreeable correspondence with the $n_{\bar{q}} = 5.5$ curve.

-Throughout this paper, I have considered the system in the $NVT$ ensemble (technically at constant area).
-There is coexistence between a disordered fluid, hexatic phase, and hexagonal crystal at values of $R \approx 1$.
-Given the system size that I considered, picking up on the hexatic phase is not realistic~\cite{strandburg1988two, gasser2009crystallization, kapfer2015two}.
-However, I should still find the features of a first-order transition between a disordered fluid and ordered hexagonal phase in my data.
-One such feature is the presence of a van-der-Waals loop in the pressure $p$ as a function of the inverse particle density $v = V/N = \rho^{-1}$.
+The is coexistence between a disordered fluid, hexatic phase, and hexagonal crystal at values of $R \approx 1$ has attracted considerable historic interest~\cite{strandburg1988two, gasser2009crystallization, engel2013hard, qi2014two, kapfer2015two}.
+Given the system size that I considered, picking up on the hexatic phase is not realistic~\cite{engel2013hard, qi2014two}.
+However, there should be features of a first-order transition between a disordered fluid and ordered hexagonal phase in my data.

+In the canonical ensemble, there is a van-der-Waals (vdW) loop in the pressure $p$ as a function of the inverse particle density $v = V/N = \rho^{-1}$.
 I therefore computed the pressure from the collisions in the system \textit{via} the momentum exchange during collisions, using the standard virial expression.
-This was averaged and subsequently used to establish van-der-Waals loops whenever they are present, see Fig.~\ref{fig:press}a for an example.
+This was averaged and subsequently used to establish vdW loops whenever they are present, see Fig.~\ref{fig:press}b for an example of this structure.
+For sufficiently low values of $R$,~\textit{i.e.}, values of the size ratio below $R \approx 0.87$, I was unable to detect a loop structure.
+However, my data was still of sufficient quality to establish a minimum slope.
+That is, as the loop vanishes, there is an inflection point, suggestive of a critical point, see Fig.~\ref{fig:press}b.